Poya403/Counter/README.md

-this is simple counter for counting everything.
+this is a simple counter for counting everything.